GWR 4900 Class 5972 Olton Hall: Harry Potter film series

 Olton Hall was not the first locomotive to be re-liveried to appear hauling the Hogwarts Express.
 To promote the fourth Harry Potter book, Harry Potter and the Goblet of Fire, Southern Railway West Country Class locomotive 34027 Taw Valley was temporarily repainted and renamed.
 However, it was rejected by film director Chris Columbus as looking "too modern" for the film, but it carried the name and colour for some months afterwards.

-The renaming as "...Castle" has become a railway preservation joke: "...the Hall that thinks it's a Castle"—the Great Western Railway Castle Class engines were different and larger.
+The renaming as "...Castle" has become a railway preservation joke: "...the Hall that thinks it's a Castle."
+The Great Western Railway Castle Class engines were larger, faster locomotives designed for prestigious express passenger duties; whereas the Halls were a mixed-traffic design.

-Three full-size replicas of the locomotive as 5972 Hogwarts Castle are at The Wizarding World of Harry Potter (Universal Orlando Resort).
-Two as part of the Hogwarts Express train ride and the other is a static exhibit in the Hogsmeade area.
+Three full-size replicas of the locomotive as No. 5972 Hogwarts Castle are at The Wizarding World of Harry Potter (Universal Orlando Resort).
+Two are used as part of the Hogwarts Express train ride and the other is a static exhibit in the Hogsmeade area.
 There are also static models at the other Wizarding World of Harry Potter locations in Hollywood and Japan.

-In 2015 the locomotive was put on static display at Warner Bros.
+In 2015, the locomotive was put on static display at Warner Bros.
 Studio Tour London - The Making of Harry Potter, near Watford, and will be displayed there until Warner Bros' lease on the locomotive from West Coast Railways expires.

 Non-Hogwarts work

-5972 is sometimes used for work other than its "Hogwarts" duties.
-In May 2009 it was moved temporarily to the Gloucestershire Warwickshire Railway, and in July 2009 it was based at Tyseley Locomotive Works for use on some of the regular Shakespeare Express trains run by Vintage Trains during the summer.
+No. 5972 is sometimes used for work other than its "Hogwarts" duties.
+In May 2009, it was moved temporarily to the Gloucestershire Warwickshire Railway, and in July 2009, it was based at Tyseley Locomotive Works for use on some of the regular Shakespeare Express trains run by Vintage Trains during the summer.
 It returned to the Gloucestershire Warwickshire Railway during their annual Wizard's Weekend event in 2010.
 In late 2011 the locomotive was on static display in Hyde Park, London.
-Just before its boiler and mainline certificate's expired, on 7 June & 12 July 2014 it worked two final Wizards Express rail tours from Manchester to York with 5972 working the trains between Carnforth and York in both directions (as far as Hellifield on the return leg of June's trip).
+Just before its boiler and mainline certificate's expired, on 7 June & 12 July 2014, it worked two final Wizards Express rail tours from Manchester to York with 5972 working the trains between Carnforth and York in both directions (as far as Hellifield on the return leg of June's trip).